avseoul/avseoul.github.io/portfolio-alt/README.md

 #### What

-- A technical exploration in sphere collision test and screen space reflection
+- A technical exploration in sphere collision test with compute shader and screen space reflection
-- GPU driven particle system, particle’s transform parameters are computed in compute shader and applied to batched spheres
-- Naive brute force collision test in compute shader
 - Implemented with Unity3D

 ---